voostindie/topicz/README.md

 ### Documents and Reference Material

 The `Documents` and `Reference Material` directories speak for themselves.
 The first is for stuff I create, the second for stuff that others create.
-There are no rules as to the files and subdirectories in these directories, although I tend to prefix each filename with the date I created or received the file in `YYYY-mm-DD` format.
-But that’s just my way of keeping things organized.
+Files and subdirectories in these directories must have filenames that are prefixed with the date in `YYYY-mm-DD`.
+That keeps the files in the right order, and it makes the files show up in the `stats` command.

 ### Journal